Ama362/technical-writing-portfolio/README.md

 I am a **Technical Writer** with **2 years of experience** creating clear and well-structured documentation for technical and non-technical audiences.

-My work focuses on:
+I focus on:
-- Product documentation
+- Product documentation with SSGs
-- User guides
+- User guides/ manual
-- Standard Operating Procedures (SOPs)
 - Technical and documentation-style articles
-- Internal documents such as memos
+- Internal documents such as memos, eemails, proposals, complaiance policies etc
 - Accessibility statements

 I enjoy translating complex information into content that is easy to understand, accessible, and useful for end users and stakeholders.